ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 ### Check the test job script:

 Great!
-You have successfully submitted your first job and checked the output!
+You have successfully scheduled your first job and checked the output!
 Now let's check how the heck the job script actually did this.
 You can open up the test script using your preferred text editor (`vim` or `nano` on RC systems).

 Open up the test script and try to see if you can understand what's going on:
 ```